-Enterprise qualifications are reviewed based on mission alignment, management strength, business model, and growth potential.
-Financing is offered as a stand-alone loan ranging from $5,000 to $6 million or as part of a larger financing package.
+Food and farm business qualifications are reviewed based on mission alignment, management strength, business model, and growth potential.

 To get a closer look at what’s involved in getting a loan, download our Application Process + Checklist.

-We are committed to working with the range of businesses that grow, process, distribute, and sell healthy food that reaches low-income and underserved areas.
-This includes the following types of enterprises.
+We are committed to working with the range of businesses that grow, process, distribute, and sell food that reaches communities that have been marginalized due to race, ethnicity, and/or gender.
+This includes the following types of food and farm businesses.

-Retailers who are expanding fresh food offerings in low-income and underserved communities:
+Retailers who are expanding fresh food offerings in communities with low income: